PrestaShop/docs/src/content/1.7/faq/tips-and-tricks/hook-tips.md

 ```

 In case we are using Prestashop version lower than 1.7.7.0, then Order page is not yet migrated to Symfony framework
-and we can check if it has following query params
+and we can check if it has following query parameters
 ```php
 if (Tools::getValue('addorder')) {
     // this way we know this is order create page